Cavalier King Charles Spaniels are super fun, bright and sweet family members.

 Cavis can get matting behind their ears and on the feathering (the longer hair) on their legs.

 The hair between their pads needs to be kept short to lower the risk of grass seeds attaching there and penetrating the skin.
-In the winter months when there’s risk of snow, this can clump together with the hair between their toes and around their feet looking the snowballs – we call this snowshoes.
+In the winter months when there’s a risk of snow, this can clump together with the hair between their toes and around their feet looking like snowballs – we call this snowshoes.
 This can become very painful.

 Sadly, this is where taking a Cavi into your life can go wrong.
 This gorgeous breed is prone to two serious health conditions: